shtirlits-bsa20/homepage/README.md

 # Homepage
 My very own personal website.
-Basically this is just a résumé.", initialize with README, ignore .gitignore, but choose "MIT License
+Basically this is just a résumé.", initialize with README, ignore .gitignore, but choose "MIT License"
-🧙Hocus-pocus!